QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 AI Agent(s) acts as the smart brain of the Autonomous Domain, which is responsible for conducting AI-based analysis and making decisions regarding network operations.
-It leverages the interference of LLM, the simulation of Network Digital Twin, and the contextual and domain-specific knowledge provided by Knowledge Base to accomplish specific network operation task.
+It leverages the inference of LLM, the simulation of Network Digital Twin, and the contextual and domain-specific knowledge provided by Knowledge Base to accomplish specific network operation task.